Chart Color Schemes

 Population growth drivers in Apollo Bay are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Apollo Bay's population is estimated at around 1,761 as of Feb 2026.
-This reflects a decrease of 29 people (1.6%) since the 2021 Census, which reported a population of 1,790 people.
-The change is inferred from the resident population of 1,729 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 60 validated new addresses since the Census date.
-This level of population equates to a density ratio of 20 persons per square kilometer.
-Over the past decade, Apollo Bay has demonstrated resilient growth patterns with a compound annual growth rate of 1.3%, outpacing the SA3 area.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 88.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Apollo Bay (Vic.) is around 1,761.
+This figure reflects a decrease from the 2021 Census count of 1,790 people, a change of -29 people (-1.6%).
+The current resident population estimate of 1,729 by AreaSearch was derived from examining the latest ERP data release by the ABS in June 2024 and validating an additional 60 new addresses since the Census date.
+This results in a population density ratio of approximately 20 persons per square kilometer.
+Over the past decade (2016-2026), Apollo Bay has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming its SA3 area.
+Overseas migration contributed about 88.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population